-\paragraph{26-dimensional $pp\to t\bar{t}$} We have generated $1.2\cdot 10^6$ events of $pp\to t\bar{t}$, where at least one of the top-quarks is required to decay leptonically.
+We generate $1.2\cdot 10^6$ events of $pp\to t\bar{t}$, where at least one of the top-quarks is required to decay leptonically.
 We used MG5\_aMC@NLO v6.3.2~\cite{Alwall:2011uj} for the matrix element generation, using the NNPDF PDF set~\cite{Ball:2017nwa}.
-Madgraph is interfaced to Pythia 8.2~\cite{Sjostrand:2014zea}, which handles the showering of the hard scattering events.
-The matching with the parton shower was done using the MLM merging prescription~\cite{Mangano:2002ea}.
-Finally, a quick detector simulation was done with Delphes 3~\cite{deFavereau:2013fsa,Cacciari:2011ma}, using the ATLAS detector card.
+Madgraph is interfaced to Pythia 8.2~\cite{Sjostrand:2014zea}, which handles showering and hadronization.
+The matching with the parton shower is done using the MLM merging prescription~\cite{Mangano:2002ea}.
+Finally, a quick detector simulation is done with Delphes 3~\cite{deFavereau:2013fsa,Cacciari:2011ma}, using the ATLAS detector card.
 For all final state objects we use $(E,p_T,\eta,\phi)$ as training data and also include MET and MET$\phi$.
-We have 5 or 6 objects in the final state, four jets and one or two leptons, i.e. our generative models have a 26 dimensional input and output while those with only one lepton contain 4 zeros at the position of the second lepton.
+We have 5 or 6 objects in the final state, four jets and one or two leptons, i.e. our generative models have a 26 dimensional input and output, while those with only one lepton contain 4 zeros at the position of the second lepton.